Mental Well-Being + Inclusion;

 So what CAN we do?

 Mental health challenges for employees were already on the rise before the pandemic.
-Many progressive organizations are bringing in more mental health and wellness support and a new U.S. study shows 70% of employers are considering it based on their pandemic experience.
+Many progressive organizations were already bringing in more mental health and wellness support.
 However, new programs only touch the tip of the proverbial iceberg.
 Mental well-being and inclusion are things we need to work on collectively together, both inside and outside of work.

-With that in mind, here are a few action oriented “go to” strategies for mental well-being as we hit yet another round of the Grief Change Cycle (thanks Covid).
+With that in mind, here are a few action oriented “go to” strategies for mental well-being that we can use for ourselves and our teams.

 1) Use a Continuum to Promote Inclusion and Neurodiversity